Lucy Harrison: Career

-She was always to the fore in matters relating to education; she belonged in its early days to the School-mistresses' Association, and was one of the first members of the Teachers' Guild.
+Lucy Harrison was always to the fore in matters relating to education; she belonged in its early days to the School-mistresses' Association, and was one of the first members of the Teachers' Guild.
 Besides doing a great deal of reading, she continued her study of Anglo-Saxon, and attended courses of Lectures, in particular those given by Professor Hales on English Literature.
 She was also engaged in bringing out her book, Spenser for Home and School, which was published by Bentley in 1883.
 She wrote several short plays for her pupils to act, and some years later she made a translation of Moliere for the Gower Street School.

-While a student at Gower Street School, Charlotte Mew became infatuated with Harrison.
+While a student at Gower Street School, poet Charlotte Mew became infatuated with Harrison, and like Harrison adopted a short, signifying female independence.

 After nearly twenty years' connection with the Gower Street School, Harrison's health broke down and she determined to give up her work and carry out the plan she had for years in her mind, to build a little house and live in the country.
 Her ambition from girlhood had been to own a piece of land and build herself a house and have a garden and a library.
 Her thoughts turned to Wensleydale, the remote Yorkshire valley where her father was born.
 Hence in the summer of 1883 she went with her widowed sister, Mrs. Macdonell, to Bainbridge for several weeks.
 They visited the old family house at Countersett, dated 1650, with Reuben Harrison's name scratched on one of the window-panes.
 She made many inquiries about a suitable plot of freehold land available for building purposes, and at length she found for sale on the Hawes Road a field of four acres.
-This was "Cupples Field," which she ultimately bought, and during the next two years her great interest was the planning of her house and garden.
+This was "Cupples Field", which she ultimately bought, and during the next two years her great interest was the planning of her house and garden.
 The building was not actually begun till 1885.
 John Bentley, the well-known architect who built the Roman Catholic Cathedral at Westminster, made the plans.
 The school was passed over in 1885 to her colleague and lover Amy Greener.